MavenCode/KubeflowTraining/Mavencode_Kubeflow_Labs/New Scenario/step2.md

 To help create the index.json and scenario structure, Katacoda has developed a command line interactive (CLI).

+The index.json file automatically collects all the steps in your scenario , for example, `KubeflowTraining/Mavencode_Kubeflow_Labs/New Scenario/index.json`{{open}}.

+This is also true for a created course, for example, `KubeflowTraining/Mavencode_Kubeflow_Labs-pathway.json`{{open}}

+The JSON file defines the scenario title, the description, steps order, the UI layout and environment.
+You can find more about the layouts within our scenarios at [katacoda.com/docs/scenarios/layouts](https://katacoda.com/docs/scenarios/layouts) and environments at [katacoda.com/docs/scenarios/environments](https://katacoda.com/docs/scenarios/environments).

 ## Install CLI

 Install the CLI with the command `npm i katacoda-cli --global`{{execute}}.